 Before we dig into the meat of the post, let’s take a moment to backtrack.
 Why is real estate investing such a well-worn piece of financial advice?

 You’ve probably heard that diversifying your portfolio of real estate investments is essential.
 But your “portfolio” doesn’t just have to live on the stock market!
-Real estate investing gives you, as the name suggests, a real, tangible asset, which is much less vulnerable to the capriciousness of the market.
+Real estate investing gives you, as the name suggests, a real, tangible asset.
+And it’s much less vulnerable to the capriciousness of the market.

-Real estate Investing can help you not only build equity but also generate passive cash flow.
+Real estate investing can help you not only build home equity but also generate passive cash flow.
 Both through the process of appreciation and the more intentional, hands-on approaches we’ll study further below.
 And owning your own home can help you reap financial benefits while simultaneously providing for one of your most basic needs.